 Intellectual Property and Technology Litigation

-He has litigated or arbitrated numerous patent, trademark, unfair competition, copyright, and contract cases for both plaintiffs and defendants, including: representing patent and trademark owners in suits against competitors; defending lawsuits by non-practicing entities, trade dress and product design disputes; asserting and defending breach of contract and fraud claims related to product development, manufacturing, and service contracts; franchisor-franchisee disputes; and the ex parte seizure of counterfeit goods.
+He has litigated or arbitrated numerous patent, trademark, trade dress, unfair competition, copyright, and contract cases for both plaintiffs and defendants, including: representing patent and trademark owners in suits against competitors; defending lawsuits by non-practicing entities, trade dress and product design disputes; asserting and defending breach of contract and fraud claims related to product development, manufacturing, and service contracts; franchisor-franchisee disputes; and the ex parte seizure of counterfeit goods.
 He has shut down numerous internet infringers in the U.S. and internationally, and has prosecuted over 100 trademark oppositions and cancellations.